teaching-on-testbeds/eval-online-chi/snippets/eval_online.md

 # set this up as a second query in the same visualization
 rate(http_requests_total{handler="/predict", status="5xx"}[1m])
 ```

+Return to the dashboard.
+You can resize panels and drag them to place them in different positions for better visibility.

 Now, let's generate variable load - we will ramp up, then down, the load on the FastAPI service.
 While the cell below is running, observe the effect on your Grafana dashboard (you can set the dashboard to auto refresh with a frequency of 5 seconds, to make it easier to monitor!):